miketarpey/piper/README.md

----
-output:
-  pdf_document: default
-  html_document: default
----
-# piper
+# Piper
-__piper__ is a python module that tries to speed up data wrangling by wrapping [pandas](https://pandas.pydata.org/) functionality within [Jupyter](https://jupyter.org/) notebooks with a 'magic' an SQL like syntax.
+__Piper__ is a python module that tries to speed up data wrangling by wrapping [pandas](https://pandas.pydata.org/) functionality within [Jupyter](https://jupyter.org/) notebooks with a 'magic' an SQL like syntax.

 Inspired by the amazing R [tidyverse](https://www.tidyverse.org/) and